LSchultebraucks/lschultebraucks.github.io/about.md

 ![](https://avatars0.githubusercontent.com/u/10197773?s=400&u=c5563e6ad24b62cc8d4542fe62497b6b77667df3&v=4)

-Hi there, my name is Lasse and I am 21 years old.
+Hi there, my name is Lasse and I am 22 years old.

-I am studying Computer Science since October 2016.
-In March 2017 I started to work at Brockhaus AG as a Software Developer beside University.
+I have started studying Computer Science in October 2016.
+In March 2017 I started to work at BROCKHAUS AG as a software developer beside University.
+Since July 2020 I am working as a full time IT Consultant at BROCKHAUS AG.

-I am not focusing on specific technologies I want to learn.
-Of course I prefer some technologies over others, but I basically try to solve problems and think solution orientated instead of technology orientated.
-Nevertheless I am a big technology enthusiast and I love playing with all kind of technology.

-The forces me to know a bridge range of technologies which is exactly what I looking for and what makes the most fun to me.
+My tech stack is full stack and focuses on Java, JavaScript, TypeScript, Angular and Python to name a few.